polterguy/polterguy.github.io/tutorials/custom-design-ai-chatbot/index.md

 * _"/etc/system/openai/css/chat/modern-seattle-ballooning-2.css"_
 * _"/etc/system/openai/css/chat/modern-seattle-ballooning.css"_

 The way this works, is that when you embed your AI chatbot using the embed button, the system will list all CSS files in _both_ your system folder and your custom design folder, allowing you to choose any CSS file from one of these folders.
 However, and this is _very important_; Your custom design files _must_ start with _"modern-"_.
 This is because of our legacy CSS structure, allowing the system to filter out files not starting out with _"modern-"_ and discard all of the files as _"legacy design files"_.
-Only files starting with _"modern-"_ are considered as modern themes as you embed your AI chatbot, so to create a new custom theme, you can create a file named for instance _"/etc/system/openai/css/chat/modern-my-theme.css"_ to make the system recognise your design as a _"modern design"_.
+Only files starting with _"modern-"_ are considered as modern themes as you embed your AI chatbot, so to create a new custom theme, you can create a file named for instance _"/etc/system/openai/css/chat/modern-my-theme.css"_ to make the system recognise your design as a modern design.

 These CSS files are pre-processed in the cloudlet as they're embedded, and parts of their content is dynamically substituted.
 For instance, a common CSS file is  by default dynamically included into your CSS file at a specific position by doing a simple string substitution operation.
 Specifically the `.common{opacity:0}` is important to keep _exactly as is_ if you want this dynamic substitution to take place.
 This part of your custom theme is being dynamically substituted with the content from the _"/system/openai/front.files/chat/common.css"_ file.
 This common file contains common CSS properties you'd normally want to include in your custom theme.
 Below is an example of how this would look like if you create your own theme.